SymfonyCasts/symfony7/sfcasts/outline.md

         and... bam!
 Symfony recognizes what you're creating and integrates it
 - Create a Twig function
 - Move the logic from the `homepage()` to the Twig function
-- Inject missing dependencies in the Twig extension: HttpClient, Cache, ttl param.
+- Inject missing dependencies in the Twig extension: HttpClient & Cache.
+- Mention that we would inject that ttl param the same way in the constructor
+- Update the page to see an error
+- Fix homepage template to render the data again
 - Render the data in the header (base template) so its available on any page not only on homepage.
+- Make sure it works on other pages too